DevDockTools

 avifenc --min 20 --max 40 photo.png photo.avif

-# Check output sizes
+# Check and compare the output sizes for your own images

 ls -lh photo.*

-# photo.png 2.1M
+# photo.png (original)

 For dynamic image resizing in production (Vercel Image Optimization, imgix, Cloudinary), this latency becomes request latency on the first cache miss.